Overview

 In this case, it is also required that router.yaml

-does not contain the configuration of the custom plugin.
+does not contain the configuration properties needed for the custom plugin.

 After the application start, you can execute GraphQL operations against localhost:4000